My library card

-Most schools will give your reception and Year 1 child their card during term 6, Summer 2022 unless you have opted out.
+Most schools will give your reception child their card during term 6 unless you have opted out.

-Schools will give your Year 6 child their card during term 2, Autumn 2022 unless you opt out.
+Most schools will give your Year 6 child their card during term 1 and 2 unless you opt out.

 How to use your library card